 - Best customer care service.
-Immediate response on forum or via email.
+Immediate response on the forum or via email.

-Keeping above reasons in mind, we decided to help you host your first app on cloud.
+Keeping the above reasons in mind, we decided to help you host your first app on the cloud.

 Once you are done with development and testing on local, commit your code to Github.
-Pushing code to Github have two benefits.
-Your code remain safe in case your local machine got corrupted and Transferring code from local to pythonanywhere is easy.
-Also version management is added benefit.
+Pushing code to Github has two benefits.
+Your code remains safe in case your local machine got corrupted and Transferring code from local to pythonanywhere is easy.
+Also, version management is an added benefit.

 Create a free account on pythonanywhere.com.
 Login to your account.

-In dashboard, click on web tab.
-Now add new web app.
+In the dashboard, click on the web tab.
+Now add a new web app.

-Free account do not support custom domain names.
+Free account does not support custom domain names.
 So your app will go live on

 your-username.pythonanywhere.com.
-You need to upgrade to paid account for custom domain names.
+You need to upgrade to a paid account for custom domain names.

-Select the web framework on next screen.
+Select the web framework on the next screen.
 If you have already developed the app choose 'Manual Configuration'.
-If you want to develop the app on server itself, choose 'Django'.
+If you want to develop the app on the server itself, choose 'Django'.

 Since we assumed that you have already developed the app and pushed the code to Github or Bitbucket, we selected 'Manual Configuration'.

-Select the python version on next screen.
-Final screen will inform you that you need to set wsgi file and virtual environment yourself.
+Select the python version on the next screen.
+The final screen will inform you that you need to set a wsgi file and virtual environment yourself.
 Proceed.
 Your web app is ready.
 Almost.

-Now go to console tab and start a bash console.
+Now go to the console tab and start a bash console.

 Git clone the repository you pushed on Github/Bitbucket.
 You can use my project repository.
-We will use references from this repository in rest of article.
+We will use references from this repository in the rest of the article.

 $ git clone https://github.com/anuragrana/hellow-world-django.git